UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 Save the file, knit, write a commit message, and ***commit***.

+In the `temp` chunk, create a new line below the ggplot commands to add a linear model using the functions `lm()` and `summary.lm()`.
+Notice that this line uses the formula format to calculate the model.

-Next we are going to remake this graph with short hand formula popularized by tidyverse.
-Replace `aes(x = temp, y = rate)` with a formula `rate ~ temp` which states that the linear formula is predicts chirp rate (the y-value) based on a linear relationship with temperature (the x-value).
+Instead of ggplot's aesthetics function  `aes(x = temp, y = rate)`,  we can represent our variables as a formula `rate ~ temp` which states that the linear formula will try to predict chirp rate (the y-value) based on a linear relationship with temperature (the x-value).
+Typically the assumption of these models is `y ~ x` and you enter this with the argument for formula followed by data.

+Store the output of the `lm()` function as a new object `temp_lm`.
+And then call up the `summary.lm()` for a complete output of the linear model.

+Update the chunk so it looks like the one below.
 ```
 {r temp, echo= FALSE}
 ggplot(crickets, rate ~ temp)) +